apache/spark/docs/mllib-linear-methods.md

 calling `.rdd()` on your `JavaRDD` object.
 A self-contained application example that is equivalent to the provided example in Scala is given bellow:

-Refer to the [`BinaryClassificationMetrics` Java docs](api/java/org/apache/spark/mllib/evaluation/BinaryClassificationMetrics.html) for details on the API.
+Refer to the [`SVMWithSGD` Java docs](api/java/org/apache/spark/mllib/classification/SVMWithSGD.html) and [`SVMModel` Java docs](api/java/org/apache/spark/mllib/classification/SVMModel.html) for details on the API.

 {% highlight java %}
 import scala.Tuple2;